Haugen/personal-website/src/content/html-css/html-intro.md

 The `html` tag surrounds your whole website.
 It has an opening tag, `<html>`, and a closing tag, `</html>`.
 Within it, it has two other tags, `head` and `body`, both with opening and closing tags (but without any content in them). `html` is the **parent** of `head` and `body`, and `head` and `body` are **children** of `html`. `head` and `body` are also **siblings** to each other.
 These three adjectives, parent, child and sibling, are used to the describe the relationships between HTML tags.

-Inside head, your place your websites metadata.
-This is also where we import other files to our website, like CSS, or fonts from an external source like Google Fonts.
+Inside head, you place your websites metadata.
+This is also where we import other files to our website, like CSS, or fonts from an external source like [Google Fonts](https://fonts.google.com/).
 Nothing we place inside the head tags will be visually displayed on our website.
-All the content of our website goes within the body tag.
+All the content of our website is places inside the body tag.

 ## Two types of HTML tags